The Complete Guide to Yoga Philosophy and Anatomy

 Yoga Anatomy: Your Key to Safe Practice

-Philosophy gives you the why, but anatomy shows you how to move smart.
-When I started yoga, understanding my body saved me from tweaks and made poses feel better.
-Ready to practice safely?
+Philosophy gives you the why; anatomy is the how.
+Early on, learning a few basics saved me from wrist twinges and made poses feel better.
+Ready to practice with more ease?

 Yoga Anatomy Basics: Why It Matters

-- Injury Prevention: Know your joints to dodge strains.
+• Injury Prevention: Know your joints to help dodge strains.

 Key Muscle Groups in Yoga